Treetops, Mountains & Elephants

 Most transfers are by private car with one domestic flight of 45 minutes.
 Three of the road journeys are four to six hours long, but don’t worry, the scenery is spectacular and there are plenty of sightseeing stops.

-We know kids (and some adults!) can reach their fill of history and temples, so we’ve focussed this trip on scenery, people and adventure activities
+We know kids (and some adults!) can reach their fill of history and temples, so we’ve focused this trip on scenery, people and adventure activities

 There are lots of learning opportunities for all the family.
 Get hands on in a cooking class, find out how rice is harvested, spend a night in a homestay and discover how to play petanque, to name a few examples